 Total Weeks: 15

-One of Principles of Mathematics 11, Foundations of Mathematics 11, Pre-Calculus 11, or Math 040
+One of Principles of Mathematics 11, Foundations of Mathematics 11, Pre-Calculus 11, CCP Math 040 or equivalent.

 - Straight Lines and Linear Functions